sKiZmm/learning-journal/README.md

 ## 📂 File in this Repo
 - `LearningRoadmapTracker.xlsx` — the Excel file used to track tasks, status, progress.
 - `README.md` — describes the project and how to use it.
+- `Day Files` — journal files from different days of the learning progress.

 ## 🛠️ How to Use
 1. Open the Excel file.